jlfalcon3589/create-react-app-lambda/README.md

 This will open a local server running at `http://localhost:9000` serving your Lambda functions, updating as you make changes in the `src/lambda` folder.

 You can then access your functions directly at `http://localhost:9000/{function_name}`, but to access them with the app, you'll need to start the app dev server.
-Under the hood, this uses `react-scripts`' [advanced proxy feature](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#configuring-the-proxy-manually) with the `setupProxy.js` file.

 ### Run the app dev server

-While the functions server is still running, open a new terminal tab and run:
+In a new terminal tab and run:

 ```
 yarn start